Adult Survivors Act: Notable cases

 Roughly halfway through the lookback period, relatively few civil lawsuits had been filed under the ASA.
 However, a large number of ASA complaints were filed just before the lookback period ended on November 24, 2023.
 Ultimately, more than 3,000 suits were filed under the ASA.

 Suits against the State

-Complaints against State of New York under the ASA were filed in the Court of Claims; as of November 17, 2023, 1,469 claims had been filed in the Court of Claims, mostly naming the New York State Department of Corrections and Community Supervision as a defendant.
+Complaints against the State of New York under the ASA were filed in the Court of Claims; as of November 17, 2023, 1,469 claims had been filed in the Court of Claims, mostly naming the New York State Department of Corrections and Community Supervision as a defendant.
 The many imprisoned and formerly imprisoned women in New York who filed claims under the ASA alleged that guards raped or sexually abused them in prisons and jails.
 A significant proportion of these ASA claims were raised by former inmates of the Bayview Correctional Facility, which was closed in 2012.
 A federal survey in 2008 and 2009 found that Bayview had one of the U.S.'s highest rates of prison staff-perpetrated sexual abuse.
 At least 479 suits filed under the ASA alleged abuse at Rikers Island jail complex.